 What is the best degree for a sand wedge?

 If you use your sand wedge off the fairway and to pitch, as well as getting out of the sand, then go four degrees higher than your gap wedge, or eight degrees higher than your pitching wedge.

-If, however, you will only use the sand wedge to get out of the sand, then go with the loftier fifty-eight degrees.
-Fifty-eight degrees will give you a better chance at popping the ball out of the sand, and onto the green, on the first try.
+If, however, you will only use the sand wedge to get out of the sand, then go with the loftier 58 degrees.
+58 degrees will give you a better chance at popping the ball out of the sand, and onto the green on the first attempt.

 Just as with drivers, woods, and irons, major golf manufacturers put a lot of effort and technology into their wedges.
 You’ll be hard-pressed to find a poor performer on the shelf nowadays.